RocketSoftwareCOBOLandMainframe/Book-Sample/README.md

 2. Navigate to the root directory for this sample.
 3. Execute `bld.bat` to build the sample.
 4. Execute `bin\book.exe` to run the sample.
+5. Execute `.\add-books.bat` to add some sample data to the book repository.

 ### Command line (Linux)
 1. Setup a devhub environment.
 Typically this would be done as follows: